anastasiamozz/virtual-production-key-mask-dataset/README.md

 contextual appropriateness, and overall scene plausibility.
 Samples that do not meet these criteria are revised before inclusion in the dataset.

-The workflow supports the reuse of \(N\) foreground assets across \(B\) backgrounds to generate up to \(N \times B\) image–mask pairs, with additional variation introduced through changes in position, scale, orientation, and object count.

 ## Dataset